Activate your device:

 This will vary depending on where you would like to fit the Tank Mozzie Screen and the year you purchased your water tank.
 In the beginning of 2020, we designed a new Full Thread Reducer (now used as the standard fitting for all Vertical and Slimline Water Storage Tanks) that allows for internal and external connections.
 If you bought a tank prior to the year 2020, you will only be able to fit the Mozzie Screen to the outside of your inlet/overflow.
 However, if you would still like to install the Mozzie screen to the inside of your tank, you can purchase the 50/40mm Full Thread Reducer separately.

 The old reducer will have thread from the outside of the fitting half-way through the inside of the fitting.
 The new Full Thread Reducer will have thread throughout the fitting.
-Here is a link to the product page with a photo and usage guidelines.
+View our product page with a photo for reference and usage guidelines.

-Base polyethylene with pigment antioxidants and UV stabilizers to ensure an extended service life.
 JoJo uses the best food-grade quality LLDPE (linear low-density polyethylene) for all our roto-moulded products, with the exception of septic and conservancy tanks, which are manufactured with recycled plastic in order to reduce destructive waste output.
+View our quality commitment for more detail on why JoJo tanks are the best possible choice when it comes to water storage.

-Yes they are and this UV-resistance gives them their durability in harsh SA weather conditions.
+Yes they are and this UV-resistance gives them their durability in harsh SA weather conditions and prevents them from breaking down or becoming weak over time.

 Yes – we use the best food-grade quality virgin LLDPE for our products and our tanks cannot cause any damage to water.
-Our tanks are UV resistant, and all our water tanks are lined with an FDA approved food grade carbon black lining to prevent algae growth and keep the water stored fresher for longer.
+Our tanks are UV resistant, and all our water tanks are lined with an FDA approved food grade carbon black lining to prevent algae growth and protect the quality of stored water.

-JoJo has a 10 year guarantee (extended from 8 years as of 1 September 2017) on material and workmanship.
+JoJo tanks have a 10 year-warranty (extended from 8 years as of 1 September 2017) on material and workmanship.
 However properly installed JoJo tanks have been known to exceed a lifespan in excess of 20 years.
+Smaller items and products have different warranty periods, these can be viewed on individual product pages.

 An above ground JoJo tank cannot handle any additional pressure (internal or external).
 That is why JoJo offers a 6000lt underground tank specifically designed to be installed below ground level.
 For something smaller, you can use any of our conservancy tanks varying from 1250lt to 2500lt.
 Although these tanks are normally used for sanitation purposes, they can also be used for rainwater or greywater harvesting, and are made strong enough to withstand the pressure from the soil when empty.
 Note: If any other tank is installed below ground level a retaining wall is required.